pateldd1/TravelSmart/docs/README.md

 Minimum Viable Product

 AirBNB Clone(haven't thought of name yet) is a clone of AirBNB made using Ruby on Rails with a React/Redux front-end.
 It allows people to book amazing places around the world to stay for a limited amount of time.
-It will also let people find the exact place they want to stay by letting them search by of course, the location of the home, their price range, how many bedrooms, bathrooms, and other amenities they prefer.
+It will also let people find the exact place they want to stay by letting them search by of course, the location of the home, their price range, how many bedrooms, bathrooms, and other amenities they prefers

  Hosting on Heroku
  New account creation, login, and guest/demo login